nhjiejan/hadoop_admin/hadoop_admin.md

 jobs are placed in pools, by default each user gets their own pool supports preemtion, so if a pool has not recieved its fair share for a certain period of time, the scheduler will kill tasks in pools running over capacity in order to give more slots to the pool running under capacity
 `org.apache.hadoop.mapred.FairScheduler`

+this is set as default. it should allow short jobs to coexist with long jobs. should allow resources to be controlled proportionally.

+the Fair sch awards resources to pools that are most underserved

+each job is assigned to a pool/queue

+pools can be predefined or defined dynamically by specifying a pool name when job is submitted

+the Fair sch uses three technoques for prioritizing jobs within pools:
+* single resource fairness (default)
+* Dominant resource fairness
+* FIFO

+excess cluster capacity is spread across all pools. pools can use more than their fair share when other pools are not in need of resources

+if shares are imbalanced, pools which are over their fair share may not asign new tasks when their old ones complete. those resources then become available to pools which are operating below their fair share

+##### Configuring fair scheduler
+see hadoop config

 #### The Capacity Scheduler